Brighter Opportunities for Special People

 Sessions take place in Basildon, Pitsea, Billericay and Brentwood, as well as out and about in the community throughout Essex and the London Borough of Havering.

-BOSP is mainly self-funded and relies on charitable trusts, donations, and corporate/community fundraising to enable us to deliver our services.
-If you would like to find out how we can support your family, please call The BOSP Office on 01268 553117.
+If you want to find out how we can support your family, please call The BOSP Office on 01268 553117.

 if you would like to make a donation, fundraise or volunteer for BOSP, so that more children and young people with disabilities can be supported please do get in touch - your support is very much needed and appreciated.